 This content was derived from an article that originally was published by iJET® International.

 From infectious diseases and physical injuries to exacerbating pre-existing medical conditions, travelers can face a variety of health-related threats during their journeys abroad.
 Fortunately, many of these issues can be mitigated or even prevented prior to your departure.
-Let’s take a look at some basic pretravel health measures to take before your next big international trip.
+Let’s take a look at some basic pretravel health measures to take before your next big international trip so you can stay healthy while traveling.

 Consult a healthcare physician